emipa606/RimWriter/README.md

 - This is an unofficial port
 - This will be removed when/if Jecrell comes back
 - Added chinese translation based on the mod by leafzxg
-- Also checkout the https://steamcommunity.com/sharedfiles/filedetails/?id=2859447345]RimWriter Addon by greensniperhat
+- Also checkout the [RimWriter Addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2859447345) by greensniperhat

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 Add tablets, books, scrolls, libraries, and more to your RimWorld playthroughs.